 Camping is a great way for girls to explore leadership, build skills, and develop a deep appreciation for nature.
 Whether for a day, a week, or longer, whether in-person safe or virtually online, Girl Scout camp gives girls an opportunity to grow, explore, and have fun under the guidance of caring, trained adults.

-Many families find our 2023 Summer Camp Directory helpful when planning your campers summer.
-Click here to see all the camp offerings by date, session, location and age level.
+Many families find our 2026 Summer Camp Directory helpful when planning your campers summer.

 Types of Summer Camp